 In the end, Ray is allowed to take Lilly and the other two patients out on the sea to live where he could play his music for them and not negatively affect the people on land.
 Clearly, this is a "special blend of Haven crazy" according to Audrey, who finds out from one of the patients that the name of "The Colorado Kid" she's looking for is Lucy.
 (Cliffhanger huh?)

-Check out a sneak peek of the next episode of Haven, Thursdays at 8/7c.
+Get a sneak peek at the next episode of Haven, airing Friday at 7/6c on Syfy